-ACTIVITY: Offsite Visits - Travel by Aeroplane Visit Leader: Visit Details: Date of Visit: Assessment by: [Date: Position: Significant Hazards and Associated Risks Those who might be harmed Control Measures (CM's): Control Measures (CM's): Additional CM's required?
-Ra esidual Risk tating (High edium /Low) Those hazards which may result in serious harm or affect several people Persons at risk from the significant hazards identified (e.g. Generic Risk Assessments, s, including relevant sources of gu , Guidance from Provider, etc.).
-S generic RA iders / participants, qualifications Specific CM's not included in the If existing CM's cannot be met or circumstances have changed Likelihood (1-4) Severity (1-4) Risk Level All accidents All group members, including leaders This generic risk assessmen nt will be used in addition to the generic risk assessment.
-0 At airport - collision with pedestrians by vehicle at drop-off / pick-up point or car park All group members, including leaders Group members to be briefe (driving on right) where neces Leaders to supervise departe sary • 0 Individual separated and left behind Group members Visit Leader to ensure sufficition desk to book large groups in parents/carers should be made contents of luggage beforehate.
-Visit Leader will ensure that by staff members, and that a passport control, baggage chest.
-Designated leaders will be the - check with the operator.
-G le aware of any restrictions nd. boarding and leaving the 'p head count is carried out at eck, customs etc) relating to size/weight and lane is carefully supervised each stage of process (e.g. 0
+ACTIVITY: Offsite Visits - Travel by A eroplane Visit Leader: Visit Details: Date of Visit: Assessment by: Date: Position: Significant Hazards and Associated Risks Those who might be harmed Control Measures (CM's): Additional CM's required?
+Residual Risk Rating (High /Medium /Low) Those hazards which may result in serious harm or affect several people Persons at risk from the significant hazards identified (e.g. Generic Risk Assessments, C Controls, including relevant sources of guidance g.
+Generic Risk Assessments, Guidance from Provider, etc.).
+Specific CM's not included in the generic RA (e.g. briefings, actions by leaders / participants, qualifications / experience of supervisors) his generic risk assessment will be used in addition to the generic risk assessment.
+Severity (1-4) Risk Level All accidents All group members, including leaders This generic risk assessme nt will be used in addition to th he generic risk assessment.
+0 At airport - collision with pedestrians by vehicle at drop-off / pick-up point or car park All group members, including leaders (driving on right) where nece ed appropriately including ren ssary ture/arrival of group members - 0 Individual separated and left behind Group members desk to book large groups in parents/carers should be ma contents of luggage beforeha • Visit Leader will ensure tha staff members, and that a he passport control, baggage ch t boarding and leaving the 'pla ad count is carried out at eac oup members and elating to size/weight and ane is carefully supervised by h stage of process (e.g. 0

 Significant Hazards and Associated Risks Those who might be harmed Control Measures (CM's): Additional CM's required?
-Rat Residual Risk Rating (High Medium /Low) Those hazards which may result in serious harm or affect several people Persons at risk from the significant hazards identified Controls, including relevant sources of guidance (e.g. Generic Risk Assessments, Guidance from Provider, etc.).
-Specific CM's not included in the generic RA (e.g. briefings, actions by leaders / participants, qualifications / experience of supervisors) If existing CM's cannot be met or circumstances have changed Likelihood (1-4) Severity (1-4) Risk Level Confrontation with a member of public Group members, including leaders Young people will remain in pairs, groups or buddy systems at all times, including visits to toilets, restaurants etc. 0 Group member apprehended by airport security services All group members, including leaders Young people to be aware of aviation regulations relating to the carrying of items not belonging to themselves or that are illegal or considered unsafe (e.g. knives) Group members are aware of the need to comply willingly with all security measures and not to jest about possession of bombs or other terrorist activity 0 Confrontation with a member of public Panic/Fear attack Severe ear aches Deep vein thrombosis (DVT) including leaders Leaders will ensure that group members read and/or listen to the airline's official safety instructions, and will help explain emergency procedures to the group if required Seats will be booked, wherever possible, in a single block to enable easier supervision In the event of an emergency or health concern, a leader will notify a member of the Group members to be informed about recommended preventative measures, where appropriate 0 All group members, including leaders Airlines to be made aware in advance of any food allergies.
+Ra idual f ting (H dium /L ligh Those hazards which may result in serious harm or affect several people Persons at risk from the significant hazards identified Controls, including relevant sources of guidance (e.g. Generic Risk Assessments, Guidance from Provider, etc.).
+Specific CM's not included in the generic RA (e.g. briefings, actions by leaders / participants, qualifications / experience of supervisors) If existing CM's cannot be met or circumstances have changed Likelihood (1-4) Severity (1-4) Risk Level Confrontation with a member of public Group members, including leaders Young people will remain in pairs, groups or buddy systems at all times, including visits to toilets, restaurants etc. 0 Group member apprehended by airport security services All group members, including leaders Young people to be aware of aviation regulations relating to the carrying of items not belonging to themselves or that are illegal or considered unsafe (e.g. knives) Group members are aware of the need to comply willingly with all security measures and not to jest about possession of bombs or other terrorist activity 0 , Confrontation with a member of public Panic/Fear attack Severe ear aches Deep vein thrombosis (DVT) All group members, including leaders Leaders will ensure that group members read and/or listen to the airline's official safety instructions, and will help explain emergency procedures to the group if required Seats will be booked, wherever possible, in a single block to enable easier supervision In the event of an emergency or health concern, a leader will notify a member of the Group members to be informed about recommended preventative measures, where appropriate 0 Food Allergies All group members, including leaders Airlines to be made aware in advance of any food allergies.
 Appropriate medication carried.
 0